carbonfive/kablammo/README.md

 - Run two or more strategy clients (see below)
 - Add your bot `http://localhost:4567/strategies/new`
-  - NOTE: Instead of putting in a github url, you can just put the path to your repo locally
+  - NOTE: Instead of putting in a github url, you can just put the path
+  - NOTE2: Your local path must be a git repo to your repo locally
 - Add another bot (since you need two to fight!)
 - Go to the arena! `http://localhost:4567/battles/new`